James Madison High School online

-James Madison High School (JMHS) is an English-medium online-only for-profit distance education private high school headquartered in Peachtree Corners, Georgia, United States.
+James Madison High School (JMHS) is an English-medium online-only for-profit distance education private high school in the United States.
 It is regionally and nationally accredited.
 It provides the curriculum needed for students to complete one to four years of high school coursework online for a general or college prep high school diploma.

 History

 The previous parent company of JMHS, Professional Career Development Institute (PCDI), was founded in 1987.
 The school was established in 1996 to aid students who need an alternative approach to a high school education.
 In 2007, all schools under PCDI merged under the Ashworth College umbrella and the name was changed to Ashworth High School.
 The name was changed back to James Madison High School in 2011.

 Since then, Penn Foster Group acquired the Ashworth College portfolio, including JMHS.

 Accreditation

 The school is regionally accredited by the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI), an accreditation division of AdvancED.
 It is also accredited nationally by the Accrediting Commission of the Distance Education Accrediting Commission (DEAC).
 Both the DEAC and SACS are recognized by the Council for Higher Education Accreditation (CHEA).